 Add 4 heaping tablespoons of sour cream, mixing well.
 Finally add a tablespoon of Dijon mustard, or a teaspoon of dried mustard.
 Allow Stroganoff sauce to heat up to a low simmer - don't boil sauce or sour cream will curdle and separate.
 Cook at low/medium heat about 5-10 minutes until chicken heats up and finishes cooking.
 It's done when largest chicken piece is cooked through -- just slice into a piece to make sure there is no pink or red color.

-Stroganoff is traditionally served over eggs noodles, but white or brown rice is okay.
+Stroganoff is traditionally served over eggs noodles, but white or brown rice is okay, too.
 I've also tried it over steamed veggies.